 A more detailed analysis of modeled particulate sulfate concentrations in Figure 8-25: PSAT Particulate Sulfate Influence at Wichita Mountains shows a larger ratio of Texas to Oklahoma influence, 4.7, and an increased influence from EGUs in Texas compared with other sources in Texas and elsewhere.
 Similar detailed analysis of particulate nitrate concentrations in Figure 8-26: PSAT Particulate Nitrate Influence at Wichita Mountains shows less influence from Texas, TX/OK is 0.92, a larger influence from other U.S. states, and the largest Texas influence from non-EGU point sources.
-These results are consistent with the area of influence with the major lobe in Texas and the nitrate area with the major lobe extending into states farther north.
+These results are consistent with the area of influence analysis which showed the Wichita Mountains sulfate visibility area of influence with the major lobe in Texas and the nitrate area with the major lobe extending into states farther north.